yashsahugtx/skype-docs/Skype/SDN/articles/understanding-sdn-interface.md

 > [!NOTE]
-> With release 3.0, the presence of some fields provided to a Subscriber (primarily Wi-Fi quality metrics) can be suppressed; see Subscriber setting 'SchemaExtension'.
+> With release 3.0, the presence of some fields provided to a Subscriber (primarily Wi-Fi quality metrics) can be suppressed; see the `schemaextension` [subscriber configuration setting](configuring-sdn-interface-using-the-command-prompt.md#subscriber-configuration-settings).